 Send Overdue Approval Notifications

-When an approval doesn´t recieve a response from the approver we can send overdue approval notifications with the following option:
+When an approval doesn´t receive a response from the approver we can send overdue approval notifications with the following option:

 If we try to select it a message will pop up:

-This means the we need to setup a specific workflow to send overdue approvals.
+This means that we need to set up a specific workflow to send overdue approvals.
 You can already find a template for this task: